ashenafiab/ashenafiab/README.md

 # 👋 Hello, I'm Ashenafi!

 <!--- Introduction -->
-I'm a passionate software programmer and electrical engineer.
-Currently, I am immersed in building Building DApps on ICP with a React Frontend.
+I'm a passionate software programmer, and electrical engineer from Ethiopia.
+Currently, I am immersed in building DApps on ICP with a React Frontend.

 <!--- Skills -->
 ## 🚀 Skills